 The Centers for Disease Control and Prevention (CDC) and the Association of American Medical Colleges (AAMC) urge that all students present proof of immunity to polio.
-Having a record of other immunizations you may have received would be helpful for Harvard University Health Services.
+Having a record of other immunizations you may have received is helpful for Harvard University Health Services (HUHS).

-All medical and dental students are required to have a tuberculin skin test during the six months before matriculation and every year thereafter.
+All first-year medical and dental students are required to have two tuberculin skin tests and one tuberculin skin test every year thereafter.
 The test must be read by a physician or a nurse practitioner and documented in writing.
-Students known to be skin-test positive should consult a physician at the Medical Area Health Service (MAHS), as should those exposed to patients with active tuberculosis.
+Students known to be skin-test positive should consult a physician at the Medical Area Health Service, as should those exposed to patients with active tuberculosis.

-Students who have not been tested for serologic immunity or who have not followed the recommended tuberculosis testing schedule will not be allowed to register for clinical clerkships.
+Students who have not been tested for serologic immunity or who have not followed the recommended tuberculosis testing schedule will not be allowed to register for or participate in the Practice of Medicine course, Patient-Doctor II, ICM, or clinical clerkships.
 Vaccinations, serologic testing and tuberculosis skin testing are available to medical and dental students through the Medical Area Health Service.
 Charges for vaccinations may apply.

 N.B.: A history of having had measles, mumps, rubella (German measles), or hepatitis B does not meet the respective requirement.
 Only documentation of a blood test for antibodies to the disease agent is acceptable.